Cysharp/R3/README.md

 `x10000 subject.Subscribe() -> x10000 subscription.Dispose()`

 This is because dotnet/reactive has adopted ImmutableArray (or its equivalent) for Subject, which results in the allocation of a new array every time one is added or removed.
 Depending on the design of the application, a large number of subscriptions can occur (we have seen this especially in the complexity of games), which can be a critical issue.
 In R3, we have devised a way to achieve high performance while avoiding ImmutableArray.

+For those interested in learning more about the implementation philosophy and comparisons, please refer to my blog article [R3 — A New Modern Reimplementation of Reactive Extensions for C#](https://neuecc.medium.com/r3-a-new-modern-reimplementation-of-reactive-extensions-for-c-cf29abcc5826).

 Core Interface
 ---